My-Epitech-Organisation/Survivor/README.md

 ## Commit Guidelines

-This project follows the **Angular Commit Message Guidelines**, which help maintain a clear and consistent Git history.
+This project follows the **Conventional Commit Message Guidelines**, which help maintain a clear and consistent Git history.
 The format is:

 ```
 <type> (<scope>): <content>